isomerpages/sndgo-careers/_tech-careers/1-app-design-development-and-deployment.md

 We go to the ground to listen to citizens’ feedback, followed by testing and iterating relentlessly to understand their pain points and build better products that make a lasting impact.
 We leverage cutting-edge technologies and integrate IT solutions across diverse fields and platforms to improve digital capabilities across the government.

 You can create a next-generation digital experience and provide solutions to people’s everyday problems.
-Examples include TraceTogether, the digital tool developed to facilitate nationwide, community-driven contract tracing efforts in response to the COVID-19 pandemic.
+Examples include TraceTogether, the digital tool developed to facilitate nationwide, community-driven contact tracing efforts in response to the COVID-19 pandemic.
 Another example is the GoWhere suite of websites, which provides citizens with timely and accurate information regarding matters of national interest.
 Drive the spirit of innovation and play a part in enhancing the lives of Singaporeans.

 ### **Hear from our tech talents**